openvswitch/ovs/INSTALL.userspace.md

 TUN/TAP driver to be available, either built into the kernel or loaded as a module.
 If you are not sure, check for a directory named /sys/class/misc/tun.
-If it does not exist, then attempt to load the module with "modprobe tun".
+If it does not exist, then attempt to load the module with `modprobe tun`.

-The tun device must also exist as /dev/net/tun.
-If it does not exist, then create /dev/net (if necessary) with "mkdir /dev/net", then create /dev/net/tun with "mknod /dev/net/tun c 10 200".
+The tun device must also exist as `/dev/net/tun`.
+If it does not exist, then create /dev/net (if necessary) with `mkdir /dev/net`, then create `/dev/net/tun` with `mknod /dev/net/tun c 10 200`.

 On FreeBSD and NetBSD, the userspace switch additionally requires the kernel tap(4) driver to be available, either built into the kernel or